This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Worth considering if you want a toy phone with lots of storage for photos and music and are okay with the high risk of early failure.
+Worth considering if you want a cute unicorn-themed phone for occasional travel entertainment and are okay with some quality variance.

 Check Latest Price